fullstorydev/terraform-google-fullstory-bigquery-setup/.github/pull_request_template.md

 ## Checklist before submitting PR for review

-- [ ] I have tested these changes with the included tfvars
 - [ ] This change requires a doc update, and I've included it
 - [ ] My code follows the style guidelines of this project
 - [ ] I have ensured my code is commented and any new terraform variables have proper descriptions